Caroline Kuyper’s word

 Created in 2017 with the new management team taking office, the Vice-Presidency Finance, which I head, has as its main mission the development of the School’s financial strategy, while guaranteeing its good management and governance.

 We manage and coordinate the diversity of the School’s funding sources and its annual budget amounts to nearly one billion Swiss francs, in collaboration with all EPFL stakeholders: vice-presidents, deans, professors, scientific and administrative staff.

 Our team is responsible for maintaining the accounts of EPFL and its affiliated entities.
-We lay down rules and procedures, we develop structured, effective and transparent decision-making processes in order to guarantee, in the long term, the School’s three missions and to ensure the highest standards of efficiency and compliance.
+We enact rules and procedures, develop well-structured, efficient and transparent decision-making processes in order to guarantee, in the long term, the School’s three missions, which are education, research and innovation.
 And last but not least, we ensure the transversal and independent dimension of the finance function.